learningdebunked/llm-healthsignal-pipeline/README.md

-# 🩺 LLM Healthcare Pipeline (Beginner Friendly Guide)
+# 🩺 LLM Healthcare Pipeline

 Welcome to the **LLM Healthcare Pipeline** project!
 This guide is for **new developers**, **non-machine-learning engineers**, or anyone curious about how AI can help with health data like ECGs and EEGs.